Close ILTakeCare Suggestion

 Make sure your diet includes vitamin-rich food, like fortified dairy products and fatty fish.
 If needed, consult healthcare professionals about taking vitamin D supplements to meet recommended levels.

 Engaging in socially interactive activities can contribute to the resilience of the brain.
-Activities like reading, solving puzzles or participating in social interactions, can support cognitive health and make the brain more resistant to Parkinson’s.
+Activities like reading, solving puzzles or participating in social interactions can support cognitive health and make the brain more resistant to Parkinson’s disease.

 Regularly participating in aerobic exercise has been linked to a decreased risk of Parkinson's disease.
 Exercise promotes overall well-being, triggers the release of brain-derived neurotrophic factor (BDNF) and supports the growth and survival of neurons.